HanGuo97/flute/README.md

 pip install -e . --no-build-isolation
 ```

-Finally, please follow the examples in `tests/` to verify that the kernel is working correctly.

 Note that if only one data type is tuned, you will also need to edit `flute/utils.py`.